CS5001-khoury/Handouts/Module10/README.md

     4
 ```

 It  is also common (especially in other languages), to create two functions for every attribute, a `get` and a `set`.
-In python, they will say `get_rating` and `set_rating`.
-We can do this by using the `@property` decorator, and then `@variable_name.setter` decorator.
+In python, we can do this by using the `@property` decorator, and then `@variable_name.setter` decorator.
 This is more advanced than this course, but it is worth exploring on your own.
-The [code.py](code.py) file has an example of this, and why it is useful.
+The [code.py](code.py) file has an example of this, and why it is useful as we can control some conditions before the value is changed.

 ## Methods
 Objects have methods, which are functions the "belong" to that object.
 It means these functions can use the information stored inside of the object, since the `self` parameter is a requirement for a method.